 School terms, or the ‘scholar’ season, also influence travel demand.
 Parents typically plan family holidays during school breaks, leading to spikes in bookings during those times.
 Knowledge about these peak times can help your travel agency manage inventory and price your packages competitively.

-A lire aussi : What Are the Effective Ways to Analyze Consumer Sentiment for UK Fashion Brands?
+A lire également : What Are the Best Email Marketing Tactics for a UK Sustainable Fashion Brand?

 Implementing Effective Demand Management Strategies